coffemate/SuperFreezZ/README.md

 It makes it possible to entirely stop all background activities of an app.
 Currently, the user has to force stop apps by hand, SuperFreeze only shows the app settings page.

+Greenify is another app that can do this, but it is not Open Source.

 Features
 --------